dest1n1s/sync-rs/README.md

 sync-rs <remote-host> <remote-dir> -p <post-command> # Run a command after syncing sync-rs <remote-host> <remote-dir> -o <override-path> # Sync the override path despite the .gitignore.
-This is helpful to sync custom experimental files. sync-rs <remote-host> <remote-dir> -s # Open an interactive shell in the remote directory using ssh after syncing
+This is helpful to sync custom experimental files. sync-rs <remote-host> <remote-dir> -s # Open an interactive shell in the remote directory using ssh after syncing sync-rs <remote-host> <remote-dir> -d # Enable delete mode for override paths (by default, only the main directory uses --delete)
 ```

 ### Complete Options